LiaPlayground/LiaScript-User-Symposium-2023/02_State-of-LiaScript.md

 # State of LiaScript

-> ## _Maybe we were wrong to see Open Educational Resources (OER) as a one-way road, where you only have to produce content that others consume._
+> ## _Perhaps we've been mistaken in viewing Open Educational Resources (OER) as a one-way street, where the only responsibility lies in producing content for others to consume ..._

 {{1}} Supporting Authors (-collaboration)